codem3up/mdTest/MSBuild.md

 # CWMasterTeacher MsBuild Guide

 ## Overview
 This document will give a rough overview of MSBuild, as well as how it applies to the CWMasterTeacher project, and a brief summary of the basics of MSBuild a long with some real examples.
 MsBuild is a build tool set for managing software.
 It can build a project against many supported .NET framework versions.
 It is built into and included with Visual studio, however it can be invoked through the command line as well.
 MsBuild has an XML like syntax, and looks much like other build based tools like NANT.
-MsBuild files come with the extension .msbuild.
-Our current
+It can be seen as a basic scripting language that can execute commands of files that come with the extension .msbuild.

 ## The Basics

 ### Project
 The very outermost tags in an MSBuild script are the Project Tags.
 The project tag is used to highlight where the MSBuild Script begins and ends.
 Everything should be placed inside these tags.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>